 - Calculators, cell phones, and other electronic devices are prohibited during quizzes and examinations.
-Organic molecular model sets, a periodic table, paper, and pencil will be allowed. - If you miss a quiz or exam, you will receive a zero for that assessment.
+Organic molecular model sets, a periodic table, paper, and pencil will be allowed. - If you miss an exam, you will receive a zero for that assessment which will count as your dropped exam.
 Makeup exams will be allowed with a Dean's excuse.

-Final Exam (150 points): The Final Exam (Chapters 1-12) will be worth 150 points, and may not be dropped.
-It will be open on Connect from on Tuesday, December 12..
+Final Exam (100 points): The Final Exam (Chapters 1-12) will be worth 100 points, and may not be dropped.
+It will be open on Connect from on Thursday, July 10